 Pursuant to Section 86(b)(3) of the RMA, the rules applicable to Significant Natural Areas have immediate legal effect.

 33.2 Objectives and Policies

-33.2.1 Objective - The P protection, maintain maintenance and enhancement of indigenous biodiversity.
+33.2.1 Objective - The P protection, maintain maintenance and enhancement of Indigenous biodiversity is protected maintained and enhanced.